Hagerstown in Washington County, Maryland — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Education • Science & Medicine • War, US Civil • Women.

 Location.
 39° 38.212′ N, 77° 43.042′ W. Marker is in Hagerstown, Maryland, in Washington County.
-Marker is at the intersection of East Baltimore Street (U.S. Alt 40) and King Street, on the right when traveling west on East Baltimore Street.
+It is at the intersection of East Baltimore Street (U.S. Alt 40) and King Street, on the right when traveling west on East Baltimore Street.
 Touch for map.
 Marker is at or near this postal address: 200 King Street, Hagerstown MD 21740, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-St Johns Episcopal Churchyard. (about 500 feet away, measured in a direct line); St. John's Cemetery (about 500 feet away); Thomas Kennedy Park (approx. 0.2 miles away); Thomas Kennedy (approx. 0.2 miles away); Hager Mill (approx. ¼ mile away); Hagerstown Charity School (approx. 0.3 miles away); Our Journey Transports Us Through Time (approx. 0.3 miles away); Elliott-Bester House (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this marker: St Johns Episcopal Churchyard. (about 500 feet away, measured in a direct line); St. John's Cemetery (about 500 feet away); Thomas Kennedy Park (approx. 0.2 miles away); Thomas Kennedy (approx. 0.2 miles away); Hager Mill (approx. Ό mile away); Hagerstown Charity School (approx. 0.3 miles away); Our Journey Transports Us Through Time (approx. 0.3 miles away); Elliott-Bester House (approx. 0.3 miles away).
 Touch for a list and map of all markers in Hagerstown.

 More about this marker.
 I had trouble with the names I entered as Steven Stoteforyer and Doug Beer.

-Photographed By Allen C. Browne, January 25, 2019
+Photographed by Allen C. Browne, January 25, 2019

 5. Col. Samuel Lumpkin, CSA